Alstom Coradia: Finland

 The VR Class Sm4 is used for regional traffic from Helsinki to Hanko, Lahti, Riihimäki, Tampere and Kouvola.

 France

 During October 2009, Alstom received an €800 million ($1.2 billion) order for 100 Coradia Polyvalents from French national railway operator SNCF; a €130 million option for 19 more trains was exercised in January 2010.
 During March 2010, the company was awarded a follow-on €135 million contract for an additional 23 Coradia Polyvalents from SNCF.
 In May 2014, the Régiolis train was introduced by the ARF (Association of French Regions), SNCF and Alstom at the Vaugirard station in Paris.
 As many as 182 Régiolis trains have been ordered by 12 French Regions.
 SNCF ordered 14 hydrogen trains in 2021.

+The CDG Express will also use Coradia Liner trains.

 Germany

 The Coradia Continental is in operation with several operators in Germany.
 It was introduced in 2002, and has been ordered by Hamburger Hochbahn (for agilis), DB Regio, Metronom and Hessische Landesbahn (HLB).
 In December 2020 S-Bahn Nuremberg switched their lines S1 and the new S5 (previously the Allersberg Express) over to the Coradia Continental.
 On S5 the trains had to be equipped with ETCS due to using the Nuremberg Ingolstadt high speed line.

 The Coradia LINT is also operated, known by the local designations of DB class 640 and DB class 648.
 During May 2013, private operator AKN Eisenbahn ordered 14 Coradia Lints worth approximately €60 million.
 In May 2014, Alstom delivered the first of 24 modernised Lints to Germany's Lower Saxony State public transit authority Landesnahverkehrsgesellschaft Niedersachsen (LNVG).
 In April 2014, the company agreed to supply six new Coradia Lints to LNVG; that same month, a €150 million contract for 29 Coradia Continental electrical trains was signed by Verkehrsverbund Mittelsachsen (VMS) in Central Saxony, Germany.

 During December 2015, Hessische Landesbahn placed a €160m contract for 30 Coradia Continental EMUs, these are intended to be run on the Südhessen-Untermain network.
 In March 2016, Transdev placed an order for 28 Coradia Lints for operation in Augsburg, Germany.
 DB Regio placed a €40 million order for eight Lints in April 2016.